Pakistan International Airlines: Livery

 In early 2006, the airline launched four new tail designs for its fleet.
 The tails represented the four provinces of Pakistan: Sindh, Punjab, Khyber Pakhtunkhwa and Balochistan.
 The tails promoted the cultures of the four provinces of Pakistan by applying motifs to the tails and adding a city name to the rear of the fuselage corresponding to the province.
 The "Frontier" tail represented the "Phulkari" (flowering) pattern, which reflected a tradition of embroidery generally done on shawls, shirts, and linen.
 The "Punjab" tail was loosely related to the tile decoration of the Wazir Khan Mosque in Lahore.
 The "Balochistan" tail showed the creativity seen in the local kilims, carpets, and rugs woven with wool, goat or camel hair and mixed yarn.
 The pattern was mostly bold geometric motifs in primary colours dominated by red.
 The "Sindh" tail was influenced by the Hala tile work with electric blue and white floral patterns.
 In 2009, management stopped the application of provincial tails, deeming them too costly.

 PIA launched its new livery in mid April 2010.
 An Airbus A310, Boeing 777–200 and Boeing 747–300 were the first aircraft to wear the new look.
 The livery was unveiled at the PIA headquarters on a Boeing 777 model.
 The livery consisted of a green and gold strip running around the bottom of the fuselage and continuing right up until the tail cone.
 The forward/upper portion was white and at the rear, it was an off-white/beige colour.
 The bottom part of the tail blended into the upper fuselage as it too is white, with the rest of the tail painted with a large wavy Pakistan flag, which takes up the whole tail, in a dark green colour.
 At the front of the fuselage, 'PIA' was written in a billboard style in dark green and underneath 'Pakistan' was written in golden colour.
 Just behind the cockpit, there is a stylised Urdu PIA logo as well as on the engines.

 In July 2014, on the delivery of the first A320 series aircraft, PIA introduced a "crescent and star" on the aircraft engines' cowlings in place of the Urdu PIA logo.
 In 2015, after the completion of sixty years service, the 1960s livery was applied to three of the Airbus A320s and on one Boeing 777-200ER.

-In 2018, Pakistan's national animal Markhor was chosen to be introduced as the brand identity on aircraft tail.
-However, later the Supreme Court of Pakistan took suo motu action and barred PIA from using the Markhor as brand identity; only one Airbus A320 was painted in the livery.
+In 2018, Pakistan's national animal Markhor (screw-horned goat) was chosen to be the brand on aircraft tails.
+However later the Supreme Court of Pakistan took suo motu action and barred PIA from using the Markhor as brand; consequentially only one Airbus A320 was painted in such livery.